Soviet espionage in the United States: Browder and Golos networks

 Earl Browder, General Secretary of the Communist Party of the United States (CPUSA), served as an agent recruiter himself on behalf of Soviet intelligence.
 Browder later stated that "by the mid-thirties, the Party was not putting its principal emphasis on recruiting members."
 Left unstated was his intent to use party members for espionage work, where suitable.
 Browder advocated the use of a United Front involving other members of the left, both to strengthen advocacy of pro-Soviet policy and to enlarge the pool of potential recruits for espionage work.
 The illegal residency of NKVD in the US was established in 1934 by the former Berlin resident Boris Bazarov.
 In 1935, NKVD agent Iskhak Akhmerov entered the US with false identity papers to assist Bazarov in the collection of useful intelligence, and operated without interruption until 1939, when he left the US.
 Akhmerov's wife, an American who worked for Soviet intelligence, was Helen Lowry (Elza Akhmerova), the niece of CPUSA General Secretary Earl Browder.
-Recent information from Soviet archives has revealed that Browder's younger sister Marguerite worked until 1938 as an NKVD operative in Europe.
+Information from Soviet archives has revealed that Browder's younger sister Marguerite worked until 1938 as an NKVD operative in Europe.
 She discontinued this work only when Browder himself requested her release from duty, fearful that her work would compromise his position as General Secretary.

 In the 1930s, the chief Soviet espionage organization operating in the U.S. became the GRU.
 J. Peters headed the secret apparatus that supplied internal government documents from the Ware group to the GRU.
 Browder assisted Peters in building a network of operatives in the administration of President Franklin D. Roosevelt.
 This group included Alger Hiss, John Abt, and Lee Pressman (Pressman admitted participation in the group, but denied it was involved in espionage).
 Courier for the group at the time was Whittaker Chambers.
 Browder oversaw the efforts of Jacob Golos and his girlfriend, Elizabeth Bentley, whose network of agents and sources included two key figures at the Department of Treasury, Nathan Gregory Silvermaster and Harry Dexter White.